 - your overall health

-Complications can be mild or very serious, and include:
+Complications can be mild or very serious, and they can include:

-- graft-versus-host disease (a condition where donor cells attack your body)
+condition in which donor cells attack your body

 - damage to vital organs